 In Maryland, all insurance policies are required to include UM/UIM.
 Even in Virginia, where having auto insurance is not mandatory, if a driver purchases car insurance, it must include UM.

 How Does UM/UIM Coverage Work?

 Uninsured Motorist Coverage typically provides for any personal injury that you or your passengers may sustain from an auto accident caused by an uninsured driver.
 However, in many states, these policies are not required to cover damages to your vehicle.
 The amount of minimum insurance coverage varies by state.

 Sometimes a driver may have insurance, but his or her policy may not cover 100 percent of your damages or medical bills.
 For instance, if the negligent driver carried only the Maryland minimum of $30,000 and you carried $60,000 in UM coverage, your claim would be fulfilled first with the other driver’s $30,000 and then with $30,000 from your own policy.
 In this case, your UIM coverage can be used to make up this deficit.

 Another benefit to having Uninsured Motorist Coverage is that you can receive compensation for damages, injuries and lost wages if you are hit by a motorist who refuses to stop and exchange information with you (sometimes called a hit and run).

-If you are unsure about your uninsured motorist and underinsured motorist coverage and live or were in an accident near DC, Fairfax or Greenbelt, you should contact our experienced car accident attorney to discuss your policy.
+If you are unsure about your uninsured motorist and underinsured motorist coverage and live or were in an accident in Maryland you should contact our experienced car accident attorney to discuss your policy.